panoply/spx/docs/src/views/docs/usage/typescript.md

 ---
-permalink: '/usage/using-typescript/index.html'
+permalink: '/usage/typescript/index.html'
 layout: base.liquid
 title: 'Using TypeScript'
 ---

-# Using TypeScript
+# TypeScript

 SPX is written in TypeScript and provides thorough type coverage.
 Each definition is accompanied by detailed JSDoc annotations, providing in-depth descriptions, documentation reference links and code examples.
 Incorporating SPX into TypeScript projects is straightforward.

+> SPX is at home in a TypeScript environment and it encompasses all specificities around intelliSense capabilities.
+Developers are encouraged to adopt and use SPX within a TS project.

 ---